 Both the State Lodge Legal Aid Plan and the National Legal Defense Fund are for those situations where the law enforcement officer inflicts fatal or serious injuries upon a person or persons, is sued for civil damages or prosecuted on criminal charges related to any incident which occurs within the members’ scope of employment or faces suspension without pay or termination as a result of any incident that occurs within the member’s scope of employment.

-Please note that the State Legal Aid Plan (like the National Plan) does not provide coverage for civil actions, lawsuits, or related proceedings that are initiated by or proposed to be initiated by any member, irrespective of whether they are an Active or Affiliate Member.
+Please note that the State Legal Aid Plan (like the National Plan) does not provide coverage for civil actions, lawsuits, or related proceedings that are initiated by or proposed to be initiated by any member, irrespective of whether they are an Active or A-Associate Member.
 Please make sure that your members understand this.

 Immediate legal defense is available to the member upon the authorization of any Local Lodge Board of Directors member in cases of an incident where the officer/member is involved in a situation where serious or fatal injuries have occurred as a result of an office/member’s actions within the scope of his/her employment.

 The FOP’s assistance is available when the member contacts a Local Lodge Board of Directors member and advises they have been involved in a critical incident.